96boards/96BoardCECase/README.md

 // top of the box or bottom
 slice_top = true;

-// How round do you want holes  the higer it set to the longer it takes to
+// How round do you want holes  the higher it set to the longer it takes to
 // render, at 50 it takes 2-3 minutes to render the model smoothness = 50; //10-100